Priyanka-Marandi/Priyanka-Marandi/README.md

 - 👯 I’m looking to collaborate on web development and android app development projects.
 - 🤔 I’m looking for help with new ideas.
 - 📫 How to reach me: priyankamarandi0303@gmail.com...
+- 😉 I love to code in language: JAVA and C